undergrad-partner-school

 Financial Aid

-Getting some financial aid in forms of grants, loans, scholarships or work-study programs can be very important for completing your studies.
-Check out some recent data to get the information about need-based and non-need-based monetary aid available at Culver-Stockton College.
+There are different types of financial help: grants, loans, scholarships, and work-study programs.
+Check out some recent data to get informed about need-based and non-need-based aid available at Culver-Stockton College.

-According to the most recent data, 212 freshmen were awarded financial aid.
-The average amount of financial aid given to students was $22,275.
+According to the most recent data, 152 freshmen were awarded financial aid.
+Students of this school received an average of $25,353 in financial help.

 Need-based